DFHack/dfhack/docs/plugins/buildingplan.rst

 dedicated to stockpiles.
 The DFHack `orders` library can help with setting these manager workorders up for you.

-IF you don't want to use the ``buildingplan`` interface for the building you're currently trying to place, you can hit :kbd:`Alt`:kbd:`M` or click on the minimize toggle in the upper left corner of the panel.
+If you don't want to use the ``buildingplan`` interface for the building you're currently trying to place, you can hit :kbd:`Alt`:kbd:`M` or click on the minimize toggle in the upper right corner of the panel.
 If you do not wish to ever use the ``buildingplan`` interface, you can turn off the ``buildingplan.planner`` overlay in `gui/control-panel` (on the "Overlays" tab).
 Be sure to keep the ``buildingplan`` "System service" itself enabled in